cloudedbats/cloudedbats_wurb_2024/README.md

 hardware platforms.

 The YAML-based configuration is not implemented yet, and the main directories to be used when running the detector have fix locations.
-They are "../wurb_settings", "../wurb_recordings", "../wurb_logging" and "../wurb_cache".
+They are "../wurb_settings", "../wurb_recordings" and "../wurb_logging".

 And a final note:

 There is still a huge amount of programming/testing to be done and I'm working directly into the main branch.
 Something that works one day may be broken the next day.

-And since it is a spare time hobby project there are no deadlines...
+And since it is a spare time hobby project there are no deadlines (and thats the reason why it recently was renamed from wurb_2023 to wurb_2024)...

 ## Contact